ambivam/resume_screener/README.md

 3. **Upload Resumes**
    - Navigate to "Upload Resumes"
+   - Choose upload method:
-   - Select one or more resume files (PDF, DOCX, TXT)
+     - **Individual Files**: Select one or more resume files (PDF, DOCX, TXT)
+     - **Folder Upload**: Enter folder path to upload all resume files from a directory
    - Files will be automatically parsed and stored

 4. **Set Screening Criteria**